shivlim/axelarmonitor/README.md

 Tool to monitor vlad votes in axelar as well as check if external RPC nodes are in sync.
 It sends a telegram alert to the bot configured in case of NO votes or out of sync/down node status.

+V2 changes
+- removed websockets to listen for events and uses axelarscan api
+- status check for stale heartneat
+- status check for NO votes

 # Prerequisites
 Any installation of external software should be done in **non-root** account